-In response to the COVID-19 pandemic and its significant impact on local businesses, industry sectors and jobs, the South Australian Government has announced a second economic stimulus package – the Jobs Rescue Package, worth $650 million – that will provide immediate financial support and relief to those most affected.
+In response to the COVID-19 pandemic and its significant impact on local businesses, community organisations, industry sectors and jobs, the South Australian Government announced the establishment of two funds to support businesses, jobs and community organisations:

-- A $300 million Business and Jobs Support Fund; and
+- $530 million for the Business and Jobs Support Fund; and

-- A $250 million Community and Jobs Support Fund.
+- $265 million for the Community and Jobs Support Fund.

 Any queries in relation to the Business and Jobs Support Fund or Community and Jobs Support Fund or submissions seeking Government assistance from these Funds can be lodged at: